-Meanwhile, two other Al Jazeera journalists, Abdallah al-Shami and Mohamed Badr, have been imprisoned for over five months, their lives irrevocably damaged for having reported from the site of clashes and swept up in the mass arrests of protesters.
-Shami has been on a hunger strike since January 21 to protest his detention.
+Meanwhile, two other Al Jazeera journalists, Abdullah al-Shamy and Mohamed Badr, have been imprisoned for over five months, their lives irrevocably damaged for having reported from the site of clashes and swept up in the mass arrests of protesters.
+Shamy has been on a hunger strike since January 21 to protest his detention.

 Egypt has become one of the most dangerous places on earth to be a journalist.
 The Committee to Protect Journalists ranked it the third deadliest country for journalists in 2013 and among the world's top ten worst jailers of journalists.
 Aside from being killed, wounded, or arrested by security forces, reporters in Egypt are increasingly being attacked by civilians.